 Scoop Shovels

-A garden spade is the most popular type of general-use spade.
-Its straight edge cuts through turf without damaging the surrounding grass.
-A garden spade is often used to install sprinkler heads, transfer sod or create borders between beds.
+A garden spade is the most popular type of spade.
+Its relatively flat, straight blade cuts through turf without damaging the surrounding grass.
+In addition to planting, a garden spade is useful when digging holes for sprinkler heads, transferring sod or creating borders between planting beds.

-A trenching spade is popular with landscapers and invaluable for digging narrow trenches for irrigation pipes and water lines without disturbing the surrounding soil.
+A trenching spade has a narrow, slightly curved blade, often with a pointed edge.
+This type of spade is popular with landscapers and is useful for digging narrow trenches to install irrigation pipes and drain lines without disturbing the surrounding ground.

 Garden Spades